 Patients who are physiologically dependent on opioid pain medications and unable to obtain prescriptions legally may pursue opioids through alternate means.
 Persons using diverted opioids or street drugs face a greater risk of overdose and death due to inconsistency of strength / dosage, drug interactions, or contamination of supply.

-Opioid withdrawal syndrome may present with profuse sweating, hypertension, nausea, vomiting, fever, anxiety, and lacrimation.
+may present with profuse sweating, hypertension, nausea, vomiting, fever, anxiety, and lacrimation.
 The severity of withdrawal symptoms can be quantified using the Clinical Opiate Withdrawal Scale (COWS).
 For discussion of withdrawal symptoms in neonates due to maternal use of opioids during pregnancy, see neonatal abstinence syndrome.

 Note: Patients with substance use disorder (SUD) are at an increased risk of suicide, and children of parents with SUDs are at increased risk for neglect and/or abuse.

 - Polysubstance use disorder – Patients using opioids are at risk for other substance use disorders; intoxication / overdose from other drugs or medications.

 - Seizure – Consider as an alternative cause of loss of consciousness.

 - Possible other causes of altered mental status / unresponsiveness – hypoglycemia, hypoxic or hypercarbic respiratory failure, cerebrovascular accident, head trauma, diabetic ketoacidosis, cardiac arrhythmia, myocardial infarction, hepatic encephalopathy, uremia, dementia, delirium, and severe sepsis